 Low temperatures slow down the release of carbon dioxide; the bubbles are finer and rise up the glass more slowly.
 Sparkling wine is served slightly colder than white wine.
 If the temperature is too high, it becomes frothy and loses its elegance.

 In addition to acidity, low temperatures also reinforce tannin.
 Therefore red wine feels more bitter if it is too cold, hence it should be served at a higher temperature.
 However, high temperatures also emphasise the amount of alcohol in red wine, which usually has a higher alcohol content.
 If red wine is served too warm, it will be too heavy.
 When winemakers suggest serving red wine at room temperature, they refer to room temperature in Europe, which is around 18ºC, not a Hong Kong summer room temperature of 30ºC.
-So, during summer in Hong Kong, red wine should be put in the fridge for awhile in summer before serving.
+So, during summer in Hong Kong, red wine should be put in the fridge for awhile before serving.

 For lighter-bodied red wines such as Beaujolais and Valpolicella, where the alcohol is relatively low and the acidity high, they are more enjoyable when served slightly chilled (but not as cold as white wine) to highlight their fruitiness.

 Port is a sweet fortified wine with a high alcohol content (20%), high acidity and complex aromas.
 The optimum serving temperature for vintage port is room temperature (around 18ºC), while for tawny port it is around 14ºC (slightly chilled).

-Overall it is better to serve wine slightly cooler as it will warm up during the course of the meal.
-If wine is too warm, South Africans often put in ice cubes for ten-ish seconds and take them out before they melt to slightly lower the temperature.
+Overall it is better to serve wine slightly cooler since it warms up during the course of a meal.
+If wine is too warm, South Africans often put in ice cubes for about 10 seconds, then take them out before they melt in order to slightly lower the temperature.